 Our computer labs and PCs provide a supportive environment for electronic access and learning.
 Meeting rooms of varying sizes are available for public use.

 A variety of fun and educational programs for children and adults are presented throughout the year.
 These events and classes are designed to increase research and computer skills, facilitate information access, and foster the love of reading.

-For art lovers, a permanent art collection enhances the ambience of the environment, including the Bella Apollonia sculpture, and rotating exhibits in the Louise & Arnold Kotler Art Gallery on the second floor of the East bulding, exhibits the work of local and regional artists.
+For art lovers, a permanent art collection enhances the ambience of the environment, including the Bella Apollonia sculpture, and rotating exhibits in the Louise & Arnold Kotler Art Gallery on the second floor, exhibits the work of local and regional artists.

-If you like books and bargains, visit Grover's Corners, the Friends of the Library Bookstore, located on the first floor of the East building.
+If you like books and bargains, visit Grover's Corners, the Friends of the Library Bookstore, located on the first floor.

 The Louise and Arnold Kotler Art Gallery presents The Heart Gallery of Tampa.
 The mission of the Heart Gallery of Tampa is to raise awareness of Tampa’s waiting foster children, engage the community in their welfare and secure permanent, loving adoptive families.
 By photographing these children in their best light, capturing their hope, their vulnerability, their pride, the Heart Gallery brings the cause of adoption into the hearts of millions of caring citizens each year.